 The gathering of evidence to help us better understand the connections between alcohol and suicide allows us to make informed decisions about how to proactively address the problem and lower rates of both alcohol use disorders and suicide.
 Given the studies above, it seems clear that the following should be adopted in communities across the country:

 - Regulating the number of businesses allowed to sell alcohol within a certain square mile area

 - Further limiting the hours that businesses are allowed to sell alcohol and in what amounts

 - Increasing tax rates on all alcohol sold – not just to the consumer in the form of alcohol taxes but also to distributors and sellers, forcing an increase in cost across the board

 - Increasing community support services during recessions and for those who lose their job (e.g., increased access to counseling, job skills assistance, and more)

 - Increased support and alcohol addiction treatment on Native American reservations and for Alaskan Natives

 - More education for medical providers and social workers so they can better support men and all ethnic groups as they face challenges that could potentially trigger alcohol abuse and suicidal thoughts and behaviors

 If you, or someone you love, are considering suicide, do not wait to reach out for help.
 There are solutions available, and no situation is without hope.
-Call the National Suicide Prevention Life at (800) 273-8255 to talk to someone or reach out to us here Greenhouse to learn more about treatment options.
+Call the National Suicide Prevention Life at (800) 273-8255 to talk to someone.